PeterZerlauth/Tc3_UnitTest/README.md

 # Tc3_Testing.library
 Unit testing Twincat 3
-O easy to use unit testing framework
+A easy to use unit testing framework
 Outputs will be stored in standard JUNIT xml file format

 Start with my own simplified unit test lib